 1. Contact Work for Warriors (WFW)

-2. WFW will match candidates with the skills and requirements of the desired open position/s
+2. WFW will match candidates with the skills and requirements of the desired, open position/s

 3. WFW will critique and develop candidates’ resumes

-4. WFW will help with interview prep
+4. WFW will assist with interview preparation

 5. WFW will continue to assist and conduct follow up throughout the process